t-mullen/wire-protocol/README.md

 `wire-protocol` allows **implicit** length-prefixing, since it doesn't explicity write the length of each message.
 Message length can often be **derived from the previous message**, or is **fixed**, and no prefix needs to be sent at all.

 ### Why not use protobuf?
-[Google's Protocol Buffers](https://github.com/google/protobuf) also implement length-prefixed wire protocols.
+[Google's Protocol Buffers](https://github.com/google/protobuf) can also implement length-prefixed wire protocols.
 It's great if your application is cross-language or you need a complex serialization algorithm.

 If you just want a Javascript wire protocol, are fine with using common serializers, don't want to spend time compiling and learning protobuf, and/or want to use a convenient stream API, use this module.

+It's also perfectly reasonable to use protobuf for fast serialization and message definition, while using this module for "event-style" message handling.